Amit5197/90DaysOfDevOps/2026/day-49/day-49-devsecops.md

 ### What you learned about secret scanning and dependency review
 - **Secret Scanning** : It detects sensitive data accidently pushed to your repo.
 Preventing leaks.
-- **Dependency review** : It analyzes project libraries to catch vulnerabilities, outdated packages, or risky changes before they’re merged.
+- **Dependency review** : It analyzes project libraries to catch vulnerabilities, outdated packages, or risky changes before they’re merged.---

+---

 ### Capstone Project link